 But this post is about when I started doing make-up and where I am now.

 When I first started working for Atomic Productions in the mid-1990s, I was handed some old make-up and told, “Congratulations, you are our new make-up artist.”
 I had no idea what I was doing, and I was freaking out that I would mess everything up.
 Spoiler alert – I did!
 I mean, I didn’t even wear make-up when I was hired… It was definitely not in my comfort zone.

 My first attempt at make-up was comical.
 Imagine an old black and white silent film; big powder puff applied straight to the face with a big puff of white powder going everywhere.
 Seriously, that happened, and we were on set.
 I’m grateful for towels to wipe people down!

 Thankfully, I’m a much better artist now.
 Shout out to my mentors that taught me everything and the clients that trusted me as I was learning!

-So, when I was asked if I could do some simple special effects make-up, I jumped at the chance!
+So, when I was asked if I could do some simple, special effects make-up, I jumped at the chance.

 The most stressful special effect make-up was when I received a call from the client the night before the shoot asking if I could make someone look like they had an ear infection.
 Picture me Googling photos of people with colds and ear infections.
-And once again Kryolan bruising wheel plus Ben Nye HD foundation palette and ta-da…one sick person!
-I wanted to make her look sicker, but the Doctor said keep it minimal since she’s supposed to have an ear infection.
+And once again, Kryolan bruising wheel plus Ben Nye HD foundation palette and ta-da…one sick person!
+I wanted to make her look sicker, but the Doctor said to keep it minimal since she’s supposed to have an ear infection.
 So, her final look is what the client signed off on.

-Make-up has become a passion; and you need to love what you do!
+Make-up has become a passion, and you need to love what you do!
 I truly love my job at Atomic Productions.
 I get to do so many different things in video production that I never imagined I would do.
 I’m ready for the next project!